frostbone25/TelltaleToolLib/README.md

 ## IMPORTANT

 When loading TTARCH2 bundles, MAKE SURE to have 'oo2core_5_win64.dll' is in the same directory as the executable.
-Preferably this dll should be kept along side this library's DLL.
+Preferably this dll should be kept along side this library's library.

-This library is designed for TWD: Definitive but games newer than Minecraft: Story Mode - Season Two (inclusive) are likely to be compatible (this is not guaranteed).
+This library is designed for TWD: Definitive but games newer than Batman: Season 1 (inclusive) are most likely to be compatible.
 This means most of the functions to read and write the files should be compatible.
 Older games may work, but its not guarunteed and I suggest you stick to the ones that should work:
+Batman: The Telltale Series
+The Walking Dead: A New Frontier
+Guardians of the Galaxy: The Telltale Series
 Minecraft Story Mode: Season Two
 Batman: The Enemy Within
 The Walking Dead: Collection